Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 6

 - As a 6.5-point underdog or more in 2022-23, New York is 2-2-1 against the spread compared to the 4-12 ATS record Miami puts up as a 6.5-point favorite.

-- New York and its opponents have eclipsed the total 53.7% of the time this season (44 out of 82).
-That's more often than Miami and its opponents have (40 out of 82).

-- The Heat have a .621 winning percentage as a moneyline favorite (36-22) this season while the Knicks have a .488 winning percentage as a moneyline underdog (20-21).
+- As a moneyline favorite this year, the Heat are 36-22, while the Knicks are 20-21 as moneyline underdogs.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!